forward-motion/commentbox.io/README.md

 As mentioned above, you can also change the box ID, or have multiple boxes with their own unique IDs, which would generate box URLs using those IDs as the hash instead of "#commentbox".

 By default, the plugin ignores query parameters.
-This is because for most use cases, query parameters are not widely used to generate page content, and are instead used as either tracking mechanisms or to supply extra arguments to the same content. this means that both `https://example.com/my-page` and `https://example.com/my-page?foo=bar` will contain the same box with the same comments, which is usually desirable.
+This is because for most use cases, query parameters are not widely used to generate page content, and are instead used as either tracking mechanisms or to supply extra arguments to the same content.
+This means that both `https://example.com/my-page` and `https://example.com/my-page?foo=bar` will contain the same box with the same comments, which is usually desirable.

 There are of course cases where this is not desirable, for example if your website content relied on a "page_id" parameter: `https://example.com/pages.php?page_id=5`.
 In this case, all your pages would have the exact same set of comments!